jorbDehmel/oak/docs/manual.md

 yet implemented into `Oak`.

 `acorn` version `0.2.11` introduced the option for multiple rule engines, allowing the future integration of `TARM`.
+Rule engines are highly experimental, and are thusly not detailed in this document as a means of discouraging their use.
+When they have reached a more stable state of development, a section will be added on them.

 ## List of Keywords